Frequently asked questions (FAQs) about building and renovation services

 Contact your PG&E account representative for the phone number to your local trench inspection desk.
 Your local trench inspection desk can help you schedule an appointment with a PG&E trench inspector.

 You must be present during the trench inspection appointment.
 After the inspection is complete, the inspector provides you or your trenching contractor with the results.
 You are notified if any additional work is needed to complete your project.

 PG&E accepts the following forms of payment:

 - Online payment with simple, safe ACH transfer (e-check)

 - For temporary power, per meter charge, or Engineering Advance payments:

-- Sign into your CCO account and select Pay Invoice.
+- Sign into "Your Projects" and select Pay Invoice.

 - Furnish your bank routing and account information and hit Submit.